RichardWallisOPS/Emulation/README.md

 3) This means some Tn operations look superfluous but this is trying to be cpu register state cycle "accurate".
 4) However some operations on the data bus that would be discared are not always done - may cause some incompatabilities - see bus emulation note above.
 5) No instruction implements the T0 state as that is handled by the generic opCode fetch.
-6) Decimal mode is not implemented - it and any illegal op-codes will error in Debug and 1 byte NOP in Release.
+6) Decimal mode is not implemented - but it isn't on the NES CPU either.
+Set and clear decimal mode flag still work but do nothing.
-7) Most illegal opcodes are not implemented - if one is caught in Debug then its more likely a bug on my side.
+7) Most illegal opcodes are not implemented - if one is caught in Debug then its more likely a bug on my side - release will (one byte 2 cycle) NO-OP.